coreinfrastructure/best-practices-badge/criteria.md

     -   Roadmap exists.
 There should be some information on where the project is going or not going, e.g.,
     -   Posted list of small tasks for new users
     -   Multiple contributors from more than one organization
-    -   License statement in each file
+    -   License statement in each file (aka "per-file licensing")
     -   (Ideal) Copyright notice in each file, e.g., "Copyright [year project started] - [current year], [project founder] and the [project name] contributors."
 *   Issue tracking (TODO: This must be different for big projects like the Linux kernel; it's not clear how to capture that.)
     -   Issue tracking for defects